-Are you looking for the best dog crate?
-It is essential to work out what exactly you want the crate for.
-If you have not read our article on crate training, do that first.
-When deciding what the best dog crate is for you, consider purpose as well as material, size and ease of transport.
+So you’ve decided to crate train your dog, great!
+There are a lot of advantages to creating a special safe space for your pet.
+But now you need to learn all about the best dog crates for puppies.
+Before you start, it’s essential to work out what exactly you want the crate for.
+Hint: check out our article on the subject.
+When deciding what the best dog crate is for you, consider purpose, material, size, and ease of transport.

 Best Dog Crate Material